dk1028/medmnist-ssl/results/week4/breastmnist/Xavier_Zurowski/README_week4.md

 # **Method Choice**
 For my SSL pipeline, I implemented SimCLR-lite contrastive learning model made up of a ResNet18 encoder using NT-Xent loss on pairs of augmented views of the same image.
 This method was selected because it is conceptually simple, works with a single encoder, and achieves strong results.
 A lite variant was used since the encoder is ResNet18 (smaller than ResNet50, which is used in the original SimCLR paper), keeping training tractable while preserving the contrastive learning objective.
+All runs were conducted on the train split of the BreastMNIST dataset.

 # **Augmentations**
 The model makes use of several augmentations to generate augmented pairs of the same image, which the model then trains on: